Patricia Bermúdez

-She won one of the bronze medals in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
+Bermúdez won one of the bronze medals in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.
 She also won one of the bronze medals in her event at the 2022 Tunis Ranking Series event held in Tunis, Tunisia.
 She competed in the 50 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+In 2023, Bermúdez won one of the bronze medals in her event at the Pan American Wrestling Championships held in Buenos Aires, Argentina.